risonakamo/bookmark-randomiser2/doc/session create page.md

 - fuzzy search bar
     - look up fuzzy library
     - when displaying results, should show the entire path somewhere (maybe small and above text)
+- might be useful to display number of folders and items next to each item in the browser
+    - should not allow navigating into a folder that has 0 other folders, as navigating into it would just have it be empty